SergejKasper/ng-ioc/README.md

 - Use all the goodies of Typescript-Classes for your Directives, Services, Controllers, Config-Blocks, Run-Blocks
 - Manage your DI cleanly, easily and predictably in an es6-module environment
+- Lazyload dependencies on multiple modules with ease
 - Leverage all the advantages of angular-typings

 ## Important!